Appleton Thorn

 Appleton Thorn is a village in the borough of Warrington in Cheshire, England.

 Appleton appeared in the Domesday survey as Epeltune, meaning "the tun where the apples grew".

 Bawming the Thorn

 Each June, the village hosts the ceremony of "Bawming the Thorn".
 The current form of the ceremony dates from the 19th century, when it was part of the village's "walking day".
 It involved children from Appleton Thorn Primary School walking through the village and holding sports and games at the school.
 This now takes place at the village hall.
-The ceremony stopped in the 1930s, but was revived by the then headmaster, Mr Bob Jones in the early 1970s.
+The ceremony stopped in the 1930s, but was revived by the then headmaster, Bob Jones, in 1973.
 "Bawming the Thorn" occurs on the Saturday nearest to Midsummer's Day.